 How Much Is Bus Fleet Idle Time Costing You?

 A diesel bus idling for one hour burns approximately 0.8 gallons of fuel.
 At current diesel prices, a 50-bus fleet where every bus idles 30 minutes per day is spending over $29,000 per year on fuel that moves no one anywhere.
-Automated idle monitoring identifies exactly which buses, routes, and drivers account for that waste — and alerts managers in real time when idle thresholds are exceeded.
+With the US motorcoach industry including approximately 3,000 companies (American Bus Association), this is a sector-wide problem that adds up to enormous collective waste.
+BusFleetAI automated idle monitoring identifies exactly which buses, routes, and drivers account for that waste and alerts managers in real time when idle thresholds are exceeded.

 The Hidden Cost Most Bus Fleets Are Not Measuring

-Fuel costs are tracked at the fleet level — total gallons, total spend — but rarely broken down by behavior.
+Fuel costs are tracked at the fleet level, total gallons, total spend, but rarely broken down by behavior.
 Idle time is one of the largest controllable fuel expenses in bus operations, and most fleets have no visibility into it at all.
+FMCSA CSA evaluates carriers across 7 BASICs, and while idle time is not a direct compliance metric, the operational inefficiency it creates compounds other problems like how driver no-shows compound fleet costs.
 The data exists in your telematics system.
 It just never gets turned into an alert or a report that changes behavior.

 Where Idle Time Actually Comes From

-Pre-departure waiting is the most common source — drivers arrive early, start the bus, and wait with the engine running.
+Pre-departure waiting is the most common source: drivers arrive early, start the bus, and wait with the engine running.
 Climate control during loading accounts for significant idle time on longer routes.
 Post-route idling before returning to the depot is another consistent contributor.
+FMCSA reports approximately 5,700 fatal crashes involving large trucks and buses annually, and while idle time itself is not a direct crash factor, the operational complacency it reflects often correlates with other safety gaps.
 Each of these behaviors is individually small and collectively expensive.

 What the Numbers Look Like at Fleet Scale